-Okay, there is a 5x rollover requirement for the initial free bet offer.
-But it IS stake returned at least, which makes it more valuable.
-Moreover, once you have got through the bonus wagering, you will find a racing betting specialist who has plenty of offers and bonuses just waiting to be grabbed.
+Okay, the free bets can only be used on international racing as things stand.
+But you will find a racing betting specialist who has plenty of offers and bonuses just waiting to be grabbed.

 The range of racing betting offers is second to none, and as well as the usual suspects such as Best Odds Guaranteed, they have lots more unusual offers.
 These include money back deals on various things such as beaten by a nose, as well as regular price boosts and a range of ever-changing extras on international racing.